 Books we want: An updated GURPS LITE

 Do we really need a new GURPS LITE?
-No. There’s nothing about GURPS LITE that demands a new version.
+No. There may be lots of books we’d like to see updated (or created), but nothing about GURPS LITE demands a new version.
 It has always been, and still is, a well-made and perfectly playable introduction to GURPS.
 A read through the work, though, suggests a number of ideas for small improvements, additions, and, yes, subtractions.
 Even if none of those are pressing, LITE has been out there for a whole bunch of years.
-With LITE as the first GURPS that many people will see β and the only GURPS they’ll see if they aren’t impressed β isn’t it worth revisiting the book once in a while to make sure it’s putting the best…
+With LITE as the first GURPS that many people will see β and the only GURPS they’ll see if they aren’t impressed β isn’t it worth revisiting the…

 -